jaycetde/is-validation/README.md

-## is-validation
+# is-validation

 Library for chaining validation and manipulation together

-**This library is brand new and still under development.
-The API is still changing.**

-This library provides a convienient way of validating and converting input while providing easy to read and informative error messages.
+It provides a convienient way of validating and converting input while providing easy to read and informative error messages.

-### Example

 ```javascript